grishkam/QuickFigures/UserGuide/User Guide.md

 - The **Object Tools** toolbar is the main toolbar for QuickFigures.
 It contains all the critical tools for selecting and drawing objects.
 Like the ImageJ toolbar, double clicking on a tool icon displays an options dialog relevant to that tool.
 Similarly to the ImageJ toolbar, control clicking/right clicking on many of the tool icons allows the user to access additional tools.
 The most important tool families are summarized below.

 ![image](images/tools/Object_Selector.png)
     - The **Object Selector Tool** is used to click on, select and move objects within the figures.
 Clicking on any object selects it and deselects all others.
 A user can select multiple objects by holding shift while clicking on one object after another.
 If a user starts a mouse drag in a location without an object and drags over an area, all objects in the area will be selected after the mouse is released.
 When an object is selected, its handles will appear.
 A user can edit an object simply by dragging the handles.
 A user can right click on an object or handle to display a popup menu specific to the clicked object.
 If the user double clicks on an object or a handle, a dialog window with options specific to that object or handle may appear.
-If the user double clicks a text item, that item switches to **text edit mode** in which a user can edit its text via the keyboard.
+If the user double clicks a [text item](#Text), that item switches to **text edit mode** in which a user can edit its text via the keyboard.
 Clicking on another item, switches off text edit mode.
 For most objects, a set of icons composing a 'mini toolbar' will also appear below the clicked item.
 By clicking the icons in the mini toolbars one can perform nearly every type of edit.
 Most edits done with the mini toolbars apply to all selected objects.

 ![image](images/tools/Layout_Selector.png)
-    - The **Layout Selector Tool** is a version of the object selector that selects only layouts (even if a layout is behind another object).
+    - The **Layout Selector Tool** is a version of the object selector that selects only [layouts](#Layouts) (even if a layout is behind another object).
+Although layouts may be selected using the **Object Selector Tool**, users may find the **Layout Selector Tool** more convenient if a lot of objects are in front of the layout.

 ![image](images/tools/Shape_Tools.png)
     - The shape tools can be used to draw a variety of shapes.
 A user can switch back to the **Object Selector Tool** by pressing the spacebar or enter.
 Right clicking on the tool icons shows the variety of alternate shapes.
 One may draw rectangles, circles, arrows, polygons, lines, curves, stars, gears, triangles, blobs, and other shapes.